-In order to protect the factory from German bombers, decoys were set up throughout and around Arne village, complete with guards and fake factory emissions.
+In order to protect the factory, ‘Starfish’ decoys were set up around nearby Arne village and peninsula, which was right under the flight path to Holton Heath, complete with guards and fake factory emissions.
 It had the desired effect.
-Arne was mistaken for the Cordite factory, and the village and its surrounding area were badly bombed.
+In 1942, Arne was mistaken for the cordite factory, and the village and its surrounding area were badly bombed.
 It was reported that the area was devastated by the subsequent fire that burned for weeks.

 It is believed there are some 200 bomb craters around Arne – a village which had essentially been sacrificed in order to leave the factory in Holton Heath unscathed.

-The plan in terms of the war effort was a success, but the action inevitably forced residents to leave their homes, much like with the more well-known local story of the village of Tyneham.
+The plan in terms of the war effort was a success – the enemy believed they had been successful in destroying their target, the Royal Naval Cordite factory.
+However, the action inevitably forced residents to leave their homes, much like with the more well-known local story of the village of Tyneham.

 Arne was evacuated, with residents given only a month to leave their homes behind.
 It wasn’t until the late 1950s that the village began to recover.
 The church was restored following damage, and a few people now live in the village, which remains small and which has echoes of the ‘Saxon quiet place’ that the village’s welcome sign describes it as as you walk around.